chrisbrinkmann/skynet/README.md

 - [Testing](#testing)

 ## About
-This app will implement the basic features of a modern social network site.
+This app implements the basic features of a modern social network site.
 Users can register and login with a valid email address.
 Once logged in, users can: maintain a profile page (picture, bio), build a network of 'friends' with other users, create public posts, and view/comment on posts of their friends.

 ## Technologies
 - React - version 16.9